poode/sendMessageGeneric/readme.md

 * Please don't forget to fix broken paths

-* To test APIs please follow postman URL `https://documenter.getpostman.com/view/2773498/SzYYzyFt?version=latest`
+* to test APIs follow [Postman Collection URL](https://documenter.getpostman.com/view/2773498/SzYYzyFt?version=latest)

 **contact me if there is something is not clear!**